Always, And I Mean Always, Protect Your Hard-Earned Principal At All Costs

 We like its diversified business model and the fact that it owns some of America's highest-quality and best-situated premium shopping centers.
 According to the company, "85% of centers are located in America's 20 largest cities."

-On a recent earnings call, Federal’s CEO, Don Wood, explained that faithful quarterly payments earns it investor trust, which then helps reduce its cost of equity later.
+On a recent earnings call, Federal's CEO, Don Wood, explained that faithful quarterly payments earn it investor trust, which then helps reduce its cost of equity later.

 On May 9, we explained that Federal's $1.4 billion in liquidity covers: